10 Awesome And Cheap European Cities To Visit Now

 2. Berlin, Germany: The Quirkiest European Capital

-Germany’s capital is so diverse, that you might wonder if you’re still in the same city after taking the subway and getting off a couple of stops outside the city centre.
+Germany’s capital is so diverse, that you might wonder if you’re still in the same city after taking the subway and getting off a couple of stops outside the city center.

 Even 30 years after the fall of the Berlin Wall, the differences between East and West Germany are still noticeable.
 You can see them in the architecture, in the infrastructure, and even in the people.